EmilioPiscioneri/My-website/things-to-note.md

   - graphicsObject changed to stageObject

 - I named GameNodes "GameNode" and not just Node because Node is a native js class.

+- For scenes, child added event gets fired first then the stage object added events are fired.
+Same for removed events